-While it is a great idea to go ahead and formally ask your recommenders if they will write or complete a form for you in advance, applicants will actually complete the process within the Acceptd application portal this year.
+While it is a great idea to go ahead and formally ask your recommenders if they will write or complete a form for you in advance, applicants will actually complete the process within the Acceptd application portal.
 An applicant will be prompted to enter the email and name of each of their recommenders.
-Once the application is submitted, those recommenders will receive an email to let them know they have a recommendation form and optional document to complete through Acceptd.
+Those indicated as recommenders will receive an email to let them know they have a recommendation form to complete.
+The subject line will actually be "Documentation Requested."
 (Please note: this email will come from Acceptd, not GSA).

 I’m a teacher or administrator.
 Can the applicant view my submission?

 As in years past, all recommendations are kept confidential.
 The applicant will receive only an email notification that the recommendation has been completed.

 The deadline for application and digital submissions is in mid January.
 What if my student submits their application on the deadline?
 Will they be disqualified for not having my recommendation yet?